-Additionally all people on the site have to adhere to the rules which govern it.
+We aim to provide a secure site but recognise that the site is only as secure as the people who use it.
+Therefore, all people on the site have to adhere to the rules which govern it.
 These are:

-- The front gate is closed except at the start and end of the school day - The side gate is kept locked except at the start and end of the day. - Staff are vigilant whilst on site.
-Doors to classrooms are open to provide ventilation but can be locked if necessary. - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by a visitors lanyard. - Children are informed about adults on site and who they should and should not expect to see or approach. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
+- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by Ropley lanyards - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in